fltk-rs/fltk-book/src/Layouts.md

 ![image](https://github.com/osen/FL_Flex/raw/main/doc/login.png)

-### Packs and Grids
+### Packs
-Packs & Grids (HGrid and VGrid) are widgets in the group module which also implement the GroupExt trait.
+The Pack widget (in the group module) also implement the GroupExt trait.
 There are 2 forms of packs, Vertical and Horizontal packs, Vertical being the default.
 Vertical packs only require the height of its children widgets, while horizontal packs only require the width of its children widgets, like in the example below:
 ```rust
 use fltk::{prelude::*, *};